-The cargo area is equipped with four anchorage evelets so that cargo can be secured with a cargo net or ropes.
+The cargo area is equipped with four anchorage eyelets so that luggage can be secured with a luggage net or ropes.

-When using the anchorage eyelets, raise them up.
-When not in use, lower the eyelets down.
+When using the anchorage eyelets, turn them down out of the storing recesses.
+When not in use, put the eyelets up into the storing recesses.